Praveenk8051/DockerNotes/README.md

 * ```docker container rm vigilant_borg```

+* ```docker container inspect``` : will show you detailed conﬁguration and runtime information about a container.
+It accepts container names and container IDs as its main argument.

 * ```docker image build -t test:latest .``` : Build an image with tag name -t.

 * ```docker image inspect ubuntu:latest``` : Another way to see the layers of an image is to inspect the image with the ```docker image inspect```